bpgould/open-project-tabs/README.md

 <code>npm i @binarytreereversal/open-project-tabs</code>

 Then you can save your tabs in a file named <code>tabs.txt</code>.
-I have included a sample file to make things as simple as possible, but you may use a .txt file stored pretty much anywhere.
+You may use a .txt file stored pretty much anywhere.

 You can automate this process by referencing the exported method,